hep-gc/cloudscheduler/web_tests/notes.md

 Unittest is bundled with Python3 - no install is necessary.

+You will need to include the line `import unittest` at the beginning of your spec files.

 ### Selenium

 Do `pip install selenium` to get the Python Selenium bindings.
 Also do `pip install requests` and `pip install tox` to get the Selenium dependencies.
 Install [JDK](https://jdk.java.net/15/) from their website, following the instructions there (this install used JDK 15).
 Clone the [Selenium repo](https://github.com/SeleniumHQ/selenium) and the [geckodriver repo](https://github.com/mozilla/geckodriver).